Orbit Fitting

 sigma_ra

-1-sigma RA uncertainty in arcseconds (optical only, None otherwise).
+1-sigma sky-plane RA uncertainty in arcseconds (sigma_ra * cos(dec)); optical only, None otherwise.
+Matches the input convention of Observation.optical().

 sigma_range